 How to Attach Media to a Text Message on an Android Phone

-The most consistent way to compose a multimedia message is to attach existing media — something you’ve already saved on your phone — to the outgoing message.
+The most consistent way to compose a multimedia message is to attach existing media — something you’ve already saved on your Android phone — to the outgoing message.
+Obey these steps:

 Compose a text message as you normally do.

-Press the Menu soft button, and choose the Insert or Attach command.
+Touch the Action Overflow or Menu icon, and choose the Insert or Attach command.

 A pop-up menu appears, listing various media items you can attach to a text message.
-The items may look something like this:
+Among the more popular items you may find are